 Mr. Tams is a regular contributor to Forbes Magazine.
 You can access his published articles on change management here.

 Immunity to Change

-UF Leadership Network member Mark Jamison, along with Araceli Castaneda, of the Public Utility Research Center (PURC) will lead this transformational session based on the book Immunity to Change exclusively for members of the UFLN.
+UF Leadership Network member Mark Jamison, along with Araceli Castaneda, of the Public Utility Research Center (PURC) led this transformational session based on the book Immunity to Change exclusively for members of the UFLN.

-This workshop will engage you in an exercise to reveal the hidden stories you tell yourself—and that people in your organization tell themselves—to create a natural but powerful immunity to change.
-Experiencing how this mechanism holds you back personally will help you recognize it at work in your organization.
-You will identify the strategies needed for unlocking your own potential, as well as that of the organization you lead, and finally move forward!
+Participants engaged in an exercise to reveal the hidden stories we, and those in our organizations, tell ourselves to create a natural but powerful immunity to change.
+UFLN members experienced how this mechanism can hold us back personally and at work and identified the strategies needed for unlocking their own potential, as well as that of the organizations they lead, to finally move forward!

 Conflict Competent Leadership

 In response to expressed interest from summer reading group participants, the UFLN will host Craig Runde for a presentation and skill-building session on Conflict Competent Leadership on Wednesday, March 21st from 10:00 am – 12:00 noon at the IFAS Straughn Center.
 Mr. Runde will kick-off the session with an overview of conflict competence after which participants will gather in small groups to practice skills in managing emotions and perspective-taking.
 This will be followed by a Q&A period.